 ([5,6,7],[1,3,3,2,1,0,3])

-It’s important to understand how this is different from span
+It’s important to understand how this is different from span and break:

 ghci> span (`elem` ['A'..'Z']) "BOBsidneyMORGANeddy"